coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   As a consequence one can
   write ``rewrite {}H`` to rewrite with ``H`` and dispose ``H`` immediately afterwards.
+  This behavior can be avoided by putting parentheses around the rewrite rule.

 An :token:`r_item` can be: